joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 ---
-title: The Science Behind the Upset: Football Meets Data & AI
+title: "The Science Behind the Upset: Football Meets Data & AI"
-excerpt: “It’s about the Jimmys and the Joes, not the X’s and the O’s” -Coach Darrell Royal
+excerpt: "Exploring how analytics and AI can transform football strategy beyond the X's and O's."
-cover:
+cover: /assets/images/football-analytics-banner.jpg
-cover_size: sm
-tags: AI Marshall Football data analytics
+tags: [Football, Data Analytics, AI, Sports Strategy]
 author: rms
 ---

 ***"It's about the Jimmys and the Joes, not the X's and the O's"*** -Coach Darrell Royal